-During the reporting period there were four (4) controlled discharges of water off site.
-Storm water is harvested and re-used for dust suppression and/or used in the blending plant.
-When required, waters in the detention basin are acid dosed and flocked prior to any controlled discharge.
+During the reporting period there were no controlled discharges of water off site.
+Storm water is harvested and reused for dust suppression and/or used in the blending plant.
+When required, waters in the detention basin are acid dosed and flocculent added prior to any controlled discharge.

-All discharges to Prospect Creek were recorded in the EPA annual return submitted to the EPA.
+All discharges to Prospect Creek are recorded in the EPA annual return.
 Further detail is provided in section 5.3 of this report.

-During the reporting period, post the four controlled discharge events, approval to undertake controlled discharges under EPL 11815 was temporarily removed by the EPA in order to undertake further investigations into the sites detention water quality.
-In turn, Boral agreed to the inclusion of the following Pollution Reduction Programs on their EPL which are due by the end of April 2017.
+At present and during the reporting period approval to undertake controlled discharges under EPL 11815 has been temporarily removed by the EPA in order to undertake further investigations into the sites detention water quality.

+Boral agreed to the inclusion of the following Pollution Reduction Programs on their EPL which were submitted to the Department of Planning and Environment (DPE) and the NSW EPA on the 1st May 2017;